jantznick/stagehand/docs/authentication.md

 # Authentication Architecture

-This document provides a comprehensive overview of the different methods for user authentication and provisioning within the Campground application.
+This document provides a comprehensive overview of the different methods for user authentication and provisioning within the Stagehand application.

 ## 1. Core Concepts